-2.209.
+4.265.
 School attendance is defined as regular attendance at any regular accredited educational institution or programme, public or private, for organized learning at any level of education at the time of the census or, if the census is taken during the vacation period, at the end of the school year or during the last school year.
-According to the International Standard Classification of Education (ISCED), education is taken to comprise all institutionalised, intentional and planned activities designed to meet learning needs.135 Instruction in particular skills which is not part of the recognized educational structure of the country (for example, in-service training courses in factories) is not normally considered "school attendance" for census purposes.
+According to the International Standard Classification of Education (ISCED), education is taken to comprise all institutionalised, intentional and planned activities designed to meet learning needs.
+Instruction in particular skills which is not part of the recognized educational structure of the country (for example, in-service training courses in factories) is not normally considered "school attendance" for census purposes.

-2.210.
+4.266.
 Information on school attendance should, in principle, be collected for persons of all ages.
 It relates in particular to the population of official school age, which ranges in general from 5 to 29 years of age but can vary from country to country depending on the national education structure.
-In the case where data collection is extended to cover attendance in pre-primary education and/or other systematic educational and training programmes organized for adults in productive and service enterprises (such as the in-service training courses mentioned in paragraph 2.209), community-based organizations and other non-educational institutions, the age range may be adjusted as appropriate.
+In the case where data collection is extended to cover attendance in pre-primary education and/or other systematic educational and training programmes organized for adults in productive and service enterprises (such as the in-service training courses mentioned in para.
+4.265), community-based organizations and other non-educational institutions, the age range may be adjusted as appropriate.

-2.211.
+4.267.
 Data on school attendance should be cross-classified with data on educational attainment, according to the person's current level and grade (see para.
-2.215).
+4.272).
 This cross-classification can provide useful information on the correspondence between age and level or grade of educational attainment for persons attending school.

-2.212.
-The issue surrounding the number of out-of-school children has grown in importance within the last decade, particularly within the context of the current UNESCO Education for All target with regard to achieving universal primary education.
-[Note: The target year for Education for All is 2015 and the new goals may be defined for the post-2015 period.]
-The census offers an opportunity to measure the number of "out-of-school" or "ever-in-school" children (reciprocal of attendance).
-There is a difference between "attending school" and "enrolled in school" thus results from censuses and administrative data may differ.
-The UNESCO Institute for Statistics and the United Nations Children's Fund (UNICEF) are jointly working on efforts to better measure the number of out-of-school children in the world.
+4.268.
+The issue surrounding the number of out-of-school children has grown in importance within recent decades, particularly within the context of the UNESCO Education for All goal with regard to achieving universal primary education.
+The target year for Education for All was 2015 and new goals for the post-2015 period were not yet defined at the time this document was prepared.
+The census offers an opportunity to measure the number of "out-of-school" (reciprocal of attendance) or "ever-in-school" children.

-2.213.
-School attendance is complementary to, but must be distinguished from, "school enrolment" which typically is obtained from administrative data.
+4.269.
+There is a difference between "attending school" and "enrolled in school", thus results from censuses and administrative data may differ.
 A child can be enrolled in school but not necessarily be attending.
 It is recommended that these concepts be clearly defined so that countries can determine which variable they wish to collect via the census.
-[Note: To some degree this repeats parts of what is stated in para 2.212]

-2.214.
+4.270.
 It is also recommended that Member States consider the need for internationally harmonized question(s) in order to measure school attendance and school enrolment.

-2.214a.
-For purposes of international comparison, data on school attendance should be presented by the ISCED-P136 levels listed at para 2.219 below, which are used for the classification of education programmes in ISCED 2011.
-Correspondence between a national education system and ISCED can be established through mapping of national education programmes to the ISCED classification.137
+4.271.
+For purposes of international comparison, data on school attendance should be presented by the ISCED-P (or ISCED-Programmes) levels listed below, which are used for the classification of education programmes in ISCED 2011.
+Correspondence between a national education system and ISCED can be established through mapping of national education programmes to the ISCED classification.184